There is no one way to change the world. That's what Karen Walrond realized when she wrote a book about the relationship between joy and activism.

 Lightmaking can look like speaking up for a teammate at a work meeting, donating your time to read with kids at a local after-school program, channeling your passion for baking into a charity bake sale or using your social media reach to raise the profile of a cause.

 To become a lightmaker, Walrond says you can approach the process like you would build a campfire.

 The first step to finding your personal expression of activism is to clear your mind of all the things you think you should do, and instead find a safe and authentic space for the work you want to do, says Walrond.

 That means doing away with all your notions of what activism or activists "should" look like, or what causes you "should" care about most.
 With so many campaigns and hashtags and GoFundMe pages constantly shouting for your attention on social media, it can be hard not to feel pressured toward a cause, and harder still to know what you actually feel called to do.

-Understand the limitations of the space you have to give – that can help cut through some of the noise and find your calling, says Walrond.
+Think about the limitations of the space you have to give – that can help cut through some of the noise and find your calling, says Walrond.
 Can you really offer 20 hours of volunteer time a week?
 Does a recurring donation fit into your current budget?
-Do you have time or energy to fact-check social media posts before re-sharing them, or do you risk spreading misinformation about a cause?
+Do you have time or energy to fact-check social media posts before re-sharing them — or do you risk spreading misinformation about a cause?

 Gather your tinder

 Once you've identified the space in your life for change-making, evaluate what skills, gifts and interests you have to contribute.
 That's what Walrond calls your "tinder" – the small bits of service that can catch flame quickly and grow into a fire.

 Gathering your tinder is "doing the inventory in your own life about the things that you already love to do – that you would do anyway – and [then] figuring out, 'How can I use that to be of service?'" she says.